Mandatory Immunization Requirements for College Students

 - Three (3) doses of Hepatitis B or a titre to prove immunity.
-Health Science students must have two (2) doses of Hepatitis B before clinical.
+A Hepatitis B titre is required for all Health Science students

 - Two doses of Varicella vaccine given at least 4 weeks apart or a titre to prove immunity required for all Health Science Students.
 All non-Health Science students may provide a reliable history verified by a physician (Exempt if born in U.S. before 1980).

 - Meningococcal required for all full-time enrolled student’s ages 16-21.

 - It is required that all students in the country on a student visa including all International students attending or visiting classes as part of a formal academic visitation exchange program must present results of an Intradermal Tuberculin Test (TB) dated within three months prior to the beginning of class